 A week later, he's healing from injuries sustained in the accident, but worried that the situation is ripe for a more serious collision because "there's very little signage about the fact that there are bikes there."
 Mr. Lowenthal also suggested that a lack of space forces bikes and cars into close quarters without room to maneuver safely.

 Andrew Boone of the Silicon Valley Bike Coalition agreed that that portion of the trail confuses people.
 "The Bay Trail is discontinuous for a 200-foot section near the east entrance to the Facebook Campus.
-Here, pedestrians and bicyclists travelling on the trail must cross a parking lot that contains no pavement markings to indicate where they should go, as the bicyclist who was struck by a car there has described," he said in an email.
+Here, pedestrians and bicyclists traveling on the trail must cross a parking lot that contains no pavement markings to indicate where they should go, as the bicyclist who was struck by a car there has described," he said in an email.

 Using highly visible green paint to designate 200 feet of bike lane would be a simple solution, according to Mr. Boone.
 "This would also prevent pedestrians and bicyclists who might not see the signs for the trail from erroneously entering the Facebook Campus."